nodejs/node/doc/api/cli.md

 The destination for the corresponding test reporter.
 See the documentation on [test reporters][] for more details.

-### `--test-child-process`

-A flag to identify the process as a child of another test process to ensure that test reporting is formatted correctly to be parsed by a parent test process.

 ### `--test-only`

 <!-- YAML